**Note: Abaqus may not function 100% via a Remote Desktop connection.

 The Abaqus software is only available to licensed users.
-Abaqus licenses are called tokens.
-Faculty/PIs must purchase these tokens through ECN and provide ECN with a list of approved users, usually members of the PIs research group.
-An access group, populated by this list, controls who get access to those tokens.
-There is no real limit to the number of users in an access group.
+Faculty or PIs must buy research licenses through ECN and provide a list of users (usually members of the research group) who are allowed to use them..
+Classes that use Abaqus must submit a list of students who need access to teaching licenses to ECN.
 One has to be in an access group to be able to run Abaqus.

 Number of tokens needed?